biowdl/collect-columns/README.md

-# mergecounts
+# collect-columns

-This tool merges counts tables from multiple samples into one count table.
+This tool retrieves a column from each in a set of tables and compiles into a single table.
 Optionally, additional attributes from the associated GTF/GFF file may be added to the output tables.

 ## Installation
 TODO
+Clone the repo and run `pip install .`

 ## Usage
 ```
-mergecounts.py output_path input_files...
+collect-columns output_path input_files...
 ```

 It assumes that all input count tables are in the same format.
-By default the format is assumed to be headerless and tab separated, with the first column being the feature identifiers and the second the values/counts.
+By default the format is assumed to be headerless and tab separated, with the first column being the feature identifiers and the second the values of interest.
 The output table will use the same separator as the input tables and contain a header.
 The `feature` column will contain the feature identifiers, the value columns will be named after the input files or according to the names given